 Do you resonate with a different language of love for giving and receiving love?

-A friend of mine posted this question on Facebook the other day and it went viral!
-Well, not quite viral, but it was one of his most popular posts, with hundreds of comments and shares.
+A friend of mine posted this question on Facebook the other day and it went viral.
+It was one of his most popular posts, with hundreds of comments and shares.

 Why do you think it was so popular?